 Pet therapy is a beneficial tool that provides patients and their families with a sense of normalcy despite the unfamiliar hospital setting.

-For more than a decade, the Child Life Pet Therapy Program at Penn State Children’s Hospital has brought a piece of comfort from home into the hospital.
+For more than a decade, the Child Life Pet Therapy Program at Penn State Health Children’s Hospital has brought a piece of comfort from home into the hospital.

 Pet therapy visit times